 “Pollinators are crucial for our food security and biodiversity,” says Dr. Danilo Bevk, researcher at the National Institute of Biology and leading expert on wild pollinators in Slovenia.
 “Roughly four in five agricultural and wild plants depend on insect pollination and we estimate that more than half of pollination in agriculture, and even more in nature, is done by wild pollinators.
 In our case those are wild bees, including bumblebees and solitary bees, as well as other insects like flies, hoverflies, butterflies, beetles and wasps.”

-Sign up for the Reasons to be Cheerful newsletter.Between 2020 and 2023 Dr. Bevk led the first monitoring study of wild pollinators in Slovenia, setting a benchmark for future measurements.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Between 2020 and 2023 Dr. Bevk led the first monitoring study of wild pollinators in Slovenia, setting a benchmark for future measurements.
 Reliable information on wild pollinators is hard to come by, and the EU is still working on establishing a uniform monitoring system, but the data we do have is sobering: A third of bee, butterfly and hoverfly species are declining in numbers, while a tenth of bee and butterfly species and a third of hoverfly species are threatened with extinction.
 Bumblebees, which are among the most important pollinators in the Northern Hemisphere, have declined by 17 percent in Europe and 46 percent in the US compared to a population baseline between 1901 and 1974 according to one study, and are expected to lose at least a third of suitable territory in Europe in the next 60 years.

 Honeybees and wild pollinators face many of the same challenges, from rising temperatures and shifting weather patterns to pesticides, disease and a lack of food.
 But crucially, honeybees are livestock and their survival is protected accordingly — they are fed with sugar, treated when sick and provided with hives.
 “Wild pollinators can’t be fed, they can’t be treated, it’s harder to provide enough nesting places, so all these environmental changes we have caused are much more fatal for wild pollinators,” stresses Dr. Bevk.